 Presbyterian government seeks to love God and our neighbor by making use the offices found in his word.
 The word presbyter comes from the Greek word which means “older” or “elder”.
 In first century Israel, presbyter was a flexible term.
 It could describe rulers apart from priests and scribes (Lk.
 20:1), an assembly of rulers that included priests and scribes (Acts 4:8), or only a tradition of scribes (Matt.
 15:2).
 1 Timothy 5:17 differentiates two types: “Let the presbyters who rule well be considered worthy of a double honor, especially those who labor in preaching and teaching.”
 Here we find two offices of the Presbyterian form of government.

 The ones who “labor in preaching and teaching” make up the first office.
 The Bible calls these presbyters by various titles.
 As servants of the word, they are called ministers (Luke 1:2; Eph.
 6:21), in respect to oversight, they are known as overseers (Phil.
 1:1; 1 Tim.
 3:1), as shepherds of the flock, they are considered pastors (Eph.
 4:11; 1 Pet.
 5:2), and as instructors of the faith, they are designated teachers (1 Cor.
 12:28‑29; Eph.
 4:11).
-Our pastor, Ken Golden, has served since 2011.

-For more information, read his personal testimony.
+Click here to read his personal testimony.

 Deacons make up the third office of Presbyterianism.
 They provide for the earthly needs of the people.
 The first deacons assisted the apostles (Acts 6:1-7) and later deacons assist the presbyters (1 Tim.
 3:8-13).
 Our deacon, Dave Mattes, has served since 2014.